Ashish240399/Ashish240399/README.md

 - Observant and detail-oriented aspiring full-stack web developer with a specialization in MERN stack.
 Self-motivated and curious, with a keen interest in building user-centric products.
 Looking forward to work in a collaborative and creative work environment
 - Studying Full-Stack Web Development in Masai School, Bengaluru.
--Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
--Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- Pursuing Graphic Design and Blog Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>